Best Cooling Mattress for Hot Sleepers

 - 100-night sleep trial and 10-year warranty

-Best Cooling Mattress for Side Sleepers: Bear Mattress
+Best Cooling Mattress for Athletes: Bear Mattress

 The Bear Mattress was made with athletes and active individuals in mind.
 The top foam layers use graphite-infused gel foam— a study published in 2011 found that graphite foam is four times more thermally conductive than copper-foam, which makes the Bear Mattress a perfect option for anyone that sleeps hot and needs some pressure-relief at the end of a busy day.